 We want to know if you need a British Sign Language interpreter or advocate.

 We want to know if we can support you to lipread or use a hearing aid or communication tool.

 Please tell the receptionist when you arrive for your next appointment, or call us on 01489 575191.

 This information will be recorded on your medical record in a standardised way and highlighted to ensure we have information on your communication needs.

 This information could be shared with other NHS and adult social care providers if they need it.

-Click here to download an information leaflet about the Accessible Information Standard.
+Click here (PDF, 277KB) to download an information leaflet about the Accessible Information Standard.